ISO27001 Clause 6.1.1 Planning General Certification Guide

 There are a number of ways to meet the requirements of the ISO 27001 clause when going for ISO 27001 certification but an effective fast track is the use of ISO 27001 templates.
 The following ISO 27001 templates documents will meet the demands of ISO 27001 clause 6.1.1.

-• Document: ISMS Risk Register captures, manages and reports risks.
+You will implement the Risk Register to capture, manages and reports risks.
 These are reported to and overseen by the Management Review Team.

 How to comply with ISO 27001 Clause 6.1.1 Planning